ammarhakim/ammar-simjournal/je/je5/je5-dispersive-eqns.rst

   \frac{i}{2n+1} e^{i k_nx} e^{i \omega_n t}

 with :math:`k_n = 2\pi(2n+1)`.
 For :math:`N\rightarrow \infty` this
-represents a the propagation of a step function perturbation.
+represents the propagation of a step function perturbation.
 Letting :math:`u_i^{(n)} \equiv i U_0 /(2n+1) e^{i(k_nx+\omega_nt)}` the Fourier components of the other flow variable perturbations are given by